Lee-Chin’s students are conquering the world!

 Tianyu Liu (China)

-While still a sophomore at the College of Charleston, Tianyu Liu won the Ronald Sachs International Music Competition, Grand Prize in North Carolina and made his American debut at the Bruno Walter auditorium in Lincoln Center in 2018.
-He is the finalist of the 2020 MTNA ( Music Teachers National Association) representing the South Eastern States division.
-Tianyu is honored to be selected as one of the 22 competitors chosen globally to participate in the upcoming Menuhin competition in Richmond Virginia.
+While still a senior at the College of Charleston, Tianyu has established great achievements under the mentorship of professor Leechin Siow.
+In 2017, Tianyu’s freshman year, he won the Ronald Sachs International Competition (grand prize) in North Carolina and made his American debut at the Bruno Walter auditorium in Lincoln Center.
+He is the first prize winner of the 2020 MTNA (Music Teachers National Association) National level, Young Artist Division, representing the College of Charleston and South Eastern States division.
+Tianyu is also honored to be selected as one of the 22 competitors chosen globally to participate in the upcoming Menuhin competition in Richmond Virginia.

 Javier Orman (Uruguay)